Whole School Evaluation

-In September 2017 our school had a whole-school inspection.
-This involved two inspectors spending almost a week in our school, exploring teaching and learning, management and leadership, policies and procedures.
+In September 2017 our school had a whole-school evaluation (W.S.E.).
+This involved two inspectors from the Department of Education and Skills spending almost a week in our school, evaluating and inspecting teaching and learning, management and leadership, policies and procedures.
 They met children, staff, parents and the Board of management.
 They surveyed teachers, parents and children.
 Following this very thorough inspection they wrote a very positive, affirming report which is published on the Department of Education and Skills website.
 Every school is required to write a reply to the final report and below is the response of our Board.

 The Board accepts the report as the final inspection report for publication and wishes to respond formally to the report as follows:

 Part A: The Board of Management of St Gabriel’s National School welcomes the over-whelming positive report issued by the inspectorate following our recent Whole School Evaluation.
 Our school community is very pleased that the report acknowledges the highly commendable leadership and management of the school, the dedication, diligence and hard work of the school staff, the active engagement of pupils, the stimulating and inclusive environment that has been created and the quality of support and care that exists for pupils’ well-being.

 The report notes the very effective management and use of resources including information technology, the highly effective initiatives that are taking place and the valuable support that is given by parents.
 This is endorsed by the parents’ questionnaire where parents strongly agreed that they feel welcome, that the school is well run and their child is treated fairly and respectfully.
 From the questionnaire it is also evident that children feel listened to, the views of teachers are valued and parents are very happy with the school.